Frequently Asked Questions

 The specially designed Mocom Solstice screen with optical lens-like concavature is very different from normal screens.
 The viewing area of a Mocom Solstice screen must be considered accordig to the width of the screen and the maximum viewing distance.

-The rough surface of the screen cannot express high resolution even with the HD projector.
+But for the projection screen, the rough surface of the screen cannot express high resolution even with the HD projector.

 The particles of the screen’s surface are required to be under 20micron for larger-than-100’’ for HD display.